jckhmr/adlab/README.md

 ### Tear down and destroy
 While the Windows machines are based upon trial versions, this doesn't mean the whole lab will only last a set period of time (e.g. 180 days for the server OS).
 You can issue a 'vagrant destroy' command (in the folder where 'Vagrantfile' exists) followed by by 'vagrant up', run the Ansible playbook again, and you'll be in business.

 Keep in mind though that since you are creating the lab environment on a local computer, there is a lot of machine time - i.e. downloading stuff.
 Be patient per the horsepower available to you (local machine and Internet connection).
+Just by way of example, the total time to build and configure the boxes was around 2 hours.

 ### Kudos to the community
 I spent a LOT of timing researching this stuff and inevitably I came across lots of useful information out there online.
 One source in particular is <a href="https://github.com/kkolk" target="_blank">kkolk</a> - their Microsoft SQL Server Ansible role is included here with perhaps a few very minor modifications/additions.
 Thanks kkolk!

+### Next Steps
+Let me know what you think .... you can find me on twitter.
+Always happy to hear of your feedback.